1.0 Don't Stress!

 The baseline data structures for Fossil and Git are the same, modulo formatting details.
 Both systems manage a directed acyclic graph (DAG) of Merkle tree structured check-in objects.
 Check-ins are identified by a cryptographic hash of the check-in contents, and each check-in refers to its parent via the parent's hash.

 The difference is that Git stores its objects as individual files in the .git folder or compressed into bespoke key/value pack-files, whereas Fossil stores its objects in a SQLite database file which provides ACID transactions and a high-level query language.
 This difference is more than an implementation detail.
 It has important practical consequences.

-One notable consequence is that it is difficult to find the descendents of check-ins in Git.
+One notable consequence is that it is difficult to find the descendants of check-ins in Git.
 One can easily locate the ancestors of a particular Git check-in by following the pointers embedded in the check-in object, but it is difficult to go the other direction and locate the descendants of a check-in.
 It is so difficult, in fact, that neither native Git nor GitHub provide this capability short of crawling the commit log.
-With Fossil, on the other hand, finding descendents is a simple SQL query.
+With Fossil, on the other hand, finding descendants is a simple SQL query.
 It is common in Fossil to ask to see all check-ins since the last release.
 Git lets you see "what came before".
 Fossil makes it just as easy to also see "what came after".